ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 {: #fig-capsule-virtual-cid title="Virtual Connection ID Capsule Format"}

 Connection ID Length
-: The length of the connection ID being acknowledged, which is between 0 and
-255. Note that in QUICv1, the length of the Connection ID is limited to 20 bytes, but QUIC invariants allow up to 255 bytes.
+: The length of the connection ID being registered or acknowledged, which is between 0 and 255.
+Note that in QUICv1, the length of the Connection ID is limited to 20 bytes, but QUIC invariants allow up to 255 bytes.

 Connection ID
-: A connection ID being acknowledged whose length is equal to Connection ID Length.
+: A connection ID being registered or acknowledged whose length is equal to Connection ID Length.
 This is the real Target or Client Connection ID.

 Virtual Connection ID Length
 : The length of the virtual connection ID being provided.
 This MUST be a valid